vault27/Foundation/dc.md

 # Data Centers

-Multi tenancy - several customers use one something(Data center, firewall, software) and they are called tenants.
+- Multi tenancy - several customers use one something(Data center, firewall, software) and they are called tenants.
-In DC tenants share Compute, Storage and Network.
+- In DC tenants share Compute, Storage and Network.
 All these are orchestarted by service orchestration.
-Segmentation is done via VRF, VLAN, VNI...
+- Segmentation is done via VRF, VLAN, VNI...
-Microsegmentation: Private VLAN, ACI
+- Microsegmentation: Private VLAN, ACI
+- People switched from legacy tiered architechture to Clos Fabrics

+Alternatives to Clos fabrics:
+- JellyFish
+- Torus
+- Dring
+- DragonFly
+- HyperCube
+- HyperX
+-

 ## Non virtualized/legacy data centers
 - Difficult to configure VLANs on all devices